 Well, I can definitely say that Cal introduced us to several places that we probably would not have visited on our own.
 The first of which, was Kilkenny Design.
 Honestly, I would have never had even known to eat here.
 If you’re just walking by looking through the downstairs windows, Kilkenny Design appears to be a fun little shop full of handmade artisan crafts, but don’t be fooled, there is way more to this store.
 Upstairs, you will find a charming cafe decorated with shabby chic furniture that serves up one of the best breakfasts in Dublin according to Cal.

 It is at Kilkenny Design that we were introduced to the full Irish breakfast, complete with potato cakes, brasher (bacon for my American friends), white pudding, and fried tomatoes.
+We knew there were several unusual things to do in Dublin, but we probably would not have assumed there was a great restaurant on top of Kilkenny Design.

 **Here is my first warning-PACE YOURSELF!
 There is so much food on this tour that you might want to just taste a little of each thing.
 That’s what I did and I was still stuffed by the end of the tour!